 - Perfect flavor and texture: The sauce in which the chicken and potatoes are cooked is so flavorful thanks to lemon, garlic and chicken broth.
 The potatoes are tender and the chicken is crispy, resulting in a nice mix of textures.

-- A simple recipe: This recipe is super easy to make, perfect for novice cooks.
+- A simple recipe: Similar to our baked chicken legs recipe, this one is also super easy to make, perfect for novice cooks.
 It require minimal hands on time since most of the work is done by the oven.

 Ingredients notes and substitutions